narengan/cis/managing-for-security.md

 * Cross-site scripting
 * Cross-site forgery

 WAF also contains the **CIS Rule Set**, which includes rules to stop attacks most commonly seen on our network, and the **OWASP Top 10** vulnerabilities.

 WAF also will perform a browser integrity check.
+The browser integrity check looks for HTTP headers that are commonly abused by spammers.
+It denies traffic with those headers access to your page.
+It also blocks visitors that do not have user agent or who add a non-standard user-agent (this tactic is commonly used by abuse bots, crawlers, or APIs).

+## Best practice 4: Configure your TLS settings
+CIS provides some options for encrypting your traffic.
+As a reverse proxy we close TLS conections at our datacenters and open a new TLS connection to your origin server(s).

+There are four modes of operation for TLS:
+* **Off** -- TLS is disabled in this mode, this is not recommended.
+* **Client-to-edge** -- Encrypts traffic from CIS to your clients, but not from CIS to your origin server(s).
+* **End-to-end flexible** -- Encrypts all traffic, however, a self-signed certificate can be used to secure traffic between CIS and your origin server(s).
+* **End-to-end CA signed** -- Encrypts all traffic, however, a CA signed certificate must be used.

+CIS also allows use of custom certificates or you can use a wildcard certificate provisioned for you by CIS.

+### Upload a custom certificate
+You can upload your custom certificate by clicking **Add Certificate** button and entering your certificate, private key, and bundle method.
+If you upload your own certificate, you gain immediate compatibility with encrypted traffic, and you maintain control over your certificate (e.g., Extended Validation (EV) certificate).
+Remember that you will be responsible for managing your certificate.

+### Utilize a provisioned certificate
+CIS has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers.
+Manual verification could be required for setting up these certificates your support team can hep you perform these additional steps.